UniversalDependencies/UD_English-Pronouns/README.md

 # Summary

-UD English-Pronouns is aimed to make pronoun identification more accurate and with a more balanced distribution across genders.
-The dataset is initially targeting the Independent Genitive pronouns, "hers", (independent) "his", and (singular) "theirs", "mine", and (singular) "yours".
+UD English-Pronouns is dataset created to make pronoun identification more accurate and with a more balanced distribution across genders.
+The dataset is initially targeting the Independent Genitive pronouns, "hers", (independent) "his", (singular) "theirs", "mine", and (singular) "yours".

 # Introduction